 - Contact Gypsy Traveller Liaison Officer

-Gypsy Travellers living on council or privately owned sites or living in council or privately owned housing pay Council Tax.
-We can’t charge Council Tax to Gypsy Travellers living on unauthorised encampments can not be charged Council Tax, due to the lack of regulation.
+Gypsy Travellers who live on council or privately owned sites or live in council or privately owned housing do pay Council Tax.
+Gypsy Travellers living on unauthorised encampments can not be charged Council Tax, due to the lack of regulation.

 Gypsy Travellers, like all members of the community, are entitled to have accommodation which meets their needs, culture and lifestyle.
 View accommodation needs assessment of Gypsy Travellers in Grampian carried out in 2017:

 Gypsy Traveller sites are authorised places of residence which may be owned and managed by the council or privately.
 Residents on authorised Gypsy Travellers sites pay for their pitches.
-View current sites in Aberdeen and Aberdeenshire area:
+The current sites in Aberdeenshire are:

-Aikey Brae Gypsy Traveller site was opened in May 2018 and it consists of 10 pitches and a site office.
+Aikey Brae Gypsy Traveller site is owned by the Council and consists of 10 pitches and a site office.
 Each pitch has an electric point and a portable toilet and residents have access to water.
 The site is open throughout the year.
 The maximum stay is for 2 weeks.
-However, this may be extended, for example, due to health reasons, in discussion with the Gypsy/Traveller Liaison Officer.
+However, this may be extended in discussion with the Gypsy Traveller Liaison Officer.

 Each applicant is assessed on their own merits.